alme96/Simulnance/README.md

 ```

 Next we talk about the implementation of the advanced model which is consistent with the file advanced_rep.
+The main diffrence to the simple model is the use of the function `standard_dev(self)` which is a method of the advanced model and therefore introduced in the chapter below.

 ### The advanced model
 First some packages must be installed.
 The mesa package and the matplotlib package aren't installed by default.